Digitalist-Open-Cloud/Matomo-CLI/README.md

 # Readme

-This is a very simple and limited cli tool for Matomo API requests.
+This is a very simple and limited cli tool for Matomo API requests and a [Prometheus exporter](https://prometheus.io/) for Matomo.

-Very limited support for anything in general.
-This was created as a need for a Prometheus exporter for Matomo, and we needed a base to do the calls to Matomo.
+Very limited support for anything in general regarding API.
+This was created as a need for a Prometheus exporter for Matomo, and we, [Digitalist Open Cloud](https://digitalist.cloud/), needed a base to test calls to Matomo.
 Hopefully it could be used and developed together with the community.

 ## Environment variables